 ‘The blue will come out in the wash,’ he had prophesied cheerfully.
 ‘I doubt if it’s a fast colour’” (99-100).

 Next, we encounter Jane many years later with children, struggling to be graceful and honorable in the eyes of her mother-in-law.
-Amidst this malaise, Jane reconnects with her old college friend, Agnes, who now lives in an apartment in New York alongside her excitable and romantic husband, Jimmy.
+Amidst this unpleasant malaise, Jane reconnects with her old college friend, Agnes, who now lives in an apartment in New York alongside her excitable and romantic husband, Jimmy.
 Agnes is now a playwright and Jimmy is a musician.
-We take note that Agnes and Jane lead very different lives, but Agnes is happy in her lower class situation and she has one young daughter.
+We see that Agnes and Jane lead very different lives, but Agnes is happy in her lower-class lifestyle and she has one young daughter.
 As time goes by, Jimmy, Agnes’s husband, falls in love with Jane.
 He travels frequently to visit her in Chicago, and the crescendo of the novel comes when Jimmy and Jane embrace in her garden under an apple tree.
 Jane finally professes her love and they make plans to travel the world together, but by morning Jane realizes she cannot be indecent to her husband, Stephen, nor to her good friend, Agnes.
 Jimmy tries several more times to persuade Jane, but she remains obstinate, so Jimmy runs away sending scant letters here and there.
 Months later, Jane receives a letter from Jimmy announcing that he has joined the ‘Prussian’ military forces in the war in Europe –a shock!
 The Prussian/German forces were the enemies of the Western alliance in World War I, the scars of which were only all-too recent at the time of this novel’s publication.
 Jimmy continues to profess his love for Jane in his letters, even from the war.
 Jane is dismayed and she breaks down in tears at one point when she receives another letter shortly thereafter: Agnes writes that Jimmy has run away to join the enemy German forces, and he has been killed at the Battle of the Marne (September 1914, the battle characterized by the advancing German army into France which left the French forces retreating back to Paris).
 Upon learning the news, an emotional Jane travels to New York City to comfort Agnes, who is also distraught, but she is wholly aloof to Jane’s brief affair with her late husband.

 Time goes by and the war in Europe drags on.
 Agnes has found success with her theatrical plays in New York.
 Jane’s daughter announces an engagement, much like a youthful Jane once did many years prior with her first love, André.
 Jane’s family now lives in North Chicago in Lakewood, on the cusp of the Skokie Valley.
 Jane’s father sadly dies in his seventies, and then Stephen’s father dies leaving behind a large inheritance for the family, meanwhile Jane’s daughter becomes embroiled in a torrid affair causing scandal and divorce.
 She remarries in Paris where, in the end, Jane finally reconnects with her first love, André.
 He is now an artist and Jane visits his studio, but he seems to have grown into disillusioned man according to Jane.
 She quickly leaves and returns with Stephen to the United States.
 Perhaps the old patrician customs of her mother’s generation are, indeed, superior after all.

 While I enjoyed the simplicity and surprising pleasantness of Years of Grace, it cannot be denied that Barnes’s characters are wholly wooden and, in the end, nothing really happens in the novel.
 The one saving grace is Barnes’s carefully crafted prose.
 Years of Grace is simply a series of glimpses into the life of one woman as she follows the well-tread path from a young romantic, to a college feminist, and finally to a married woman: settled with an acceptable husband, though she strays when she dabbles in a brief but intense affair with her best friend’s husband, and lives to watch her children experience the changing tastes of a new generation.
 The novel is conservative in tone, albeit envious of the nomadic and adventurous life, yet it neither advocates nor dismisses the life of Jane.
 She is simply presented to the reader for consideration, or perhaps merely offered up for posterity.
 Jane exists like a fading glimmer of old Chicago, a time before the war and before the city’s notorious political corruption and crime-spree throughout much of the 20th century.
-Chock this novel up to more moralism from the Pulitzer Prize.
+Chock this novel up to more moralism from the early Pulitzer Prizes.

 To conclude on a high note, it is remarkable to note the transformative changes in Chicago during Jane’s lifetime.
 For example, the Ward family lives on Pine Street, then a humble neighborhood that is gradually expanding and is eventually renamed “Michigan Avenue,” a soon-to-be mecca for skyscrapers, shopping malls, and fine-dining –today it is known as the “Magnificent Mile.”
 These changes remind me of Booth Tarkington’s descriptions of Indianapolis in The Magnificent Ambersons during the late 19th century with the advent of the automobile and the decline of the Gilded Age aristocracy.